samhattangady/mulki/content/chapter5.md

 the tasks that I had taken up, the more I seemed to be getting out of them.
 There is something spiritual about giving your best to your task, with no expectations in mind.
-Sometimes you get very tangible benefits, sometimes it's just a clear conscience and a good nights sleep.
+Sometimes you get very tangible benefits, other times it's just a clear conscience and a good nights sleep.
 So every task that I took up, I managed to get something out of it.

 Except peeling potatoes.
 I don't think I can romanticize peeling potatoes.
 Yet.

 ### Lesson 5:
-Whenever you are given a task, if you intend to do it, do it with a complete sense of sincerity, and without expectations.
+Whenever you are given a task, whatever it may be, if you intend to do it, do it with a complete sense of sincerity, and without any expectations.
 That is what is going to give you the best results, whatever they may be.